 State, Municipal & Public Entities

-With offices in Charleston and Morgantown, Shuman, McCuskey & Slicer, PLLC defends cities, counties, agencies, and other public entities from across West Virginia and in the adjoining areas.
+With offices in Charleston and Morgantown, West Virginia and in Winchester, Virginia, Shuman, McCuskey & Slicer, PLLC defends cities, counties, agencies, and other public entities from across West Virginia and in the adjoining areas.

 We defend a number of public entities and municipalities, including local, regional, and state-level officials, law enforcement officers, cities, towns, state agencies, school districts, school boards, and school board personnel.
 Our public entity defense lawyers handle a full range of issues on behalf of the firm’s clients, including street and road claims, civil rights actions, police and first responders’ defense, municipal construction, landfill litigation, employment litigation, water distribution liability, public entity personal injury defense, property damage claims against public entities, and waste-water collection and treatment liability.